Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: Proofs

-One at a time assign the remaining units unmatched in $\sigma$ to the remaining highest priority patient in $I \setminus (J^u_{|I|} \cup J_{|I|})$ who is eligible for the category of the assigned unit in the real problem in the following order: \begin{enumerate}
+{}\textbf{Step 2:} For any matching $\mu \in \calm_{|I|}$, construct a matching $\sigma \in \calm$ as follows: \begin{itemize} \item Assign $\mu(i)$ to every patient $i \in J_{|I|} \cup J^u_{|I|}$. \item One at a time iteratively assign the remaining units to the remaining highest priority patient in $I \setminus (J^u_{|I|} \cup J_{|I|})$ who is eligible for the category of the assigned unit in the following order: \begin{enumerate} \item the remaining units of the preferential treatment categories in an arbitrary order, and \item the remaining units of the unreserved category $u$. \end{enumerate} \end{itemize}